The Risk Of Speed

 The Futurism Is Not Bright

 When I was a kid, I stumbled upon a book called Future Shock, by someone named Alvin Toffler.
 I remember the book for a few reasons.
-One is it was based on the idea that the pace of change was accelerating and that humans were ill-equipped to handle the onrush of the future.
+One is it was based on the idea that the pace of change was accelerating and that humans were ill-equipped to manage the onrush of the future.
 The other memorable part of the book was the claim that society was moving from an industrial age to a super-industrial age.
-The book was written in 1970 and I read it in the early 80’s, when it was obvious there would be no super-industrial age.
+The book was written in 1970, and I read it in the early 80’s, when it was obvious there would be no super-industrial age.

-The book is close to 500 pages and it could have been boiled down to 50 pages.
+The book is close to 500 pages, and it could have been boiled down to 50 pages.
 In fact, it could probably be condensed into a blog post.
 The main point of the book was that societal change was accelerating.
 That point was made just about every way possible and then filled out with predictions that turned out to be all wrong.
 That was something else I learned from the book.
 Futurists are extremely long winded.
 That said, he sold millions of copies and became something of a rock star, so he knew what he was doing.

 In fairness to Toffler, by 1980 he had figured out that his super-industrial society idea was a flop, so he came out with an updated vision of the future called The Third Wave.
 This book predicted that the developed countries would move from industrial to technological societies.
 He coined the term Information Age.
 In fairness, he was not wrong about most everything like he was in the previous book.
 For example, he predicted the end of the nation state and the growth of the global entity that transcended the nation state.